SciLifeLab Data Repository Submission Guidelines

 Manage Identifiers

 Click on Manage persistent identifiers to manage the persistent identifier (PID) for the item.
 Here you get the possibility to reserve a Digital Object Identifier (DOI).
-This DOI becomes active when the item is published and can be used to cite the item in publications.
+The reserved DOI is the base DOI, which will always point to the latest public version on the item.
+Once the item is published, the reserved DOI becomes active and the base DOI will get the suffix “.v1”.
+The reserved DOI can be used to cite the item in publications.

 Add custom thumbnail